Infectious disease modelling#

 mean_recovered = jnp.mean(z_samples, axis=0)[:, 2]

-# Plot the observed data
+# plot observed data

 plt.figure(figsize=(10, 6))